-title: Analysis of Huawei Software Written Test Question 2 on March 10, 2021
+Analysis of Question 2 of Huawei's Software Written Test on March 10, 2021

-Recently, my roommate took the Huawei software written test, and after I received the questions, I also tried to solve them.
-I found the second question to be very clever, so I decided to write a blog post to record my solution.
+Recently, my roommate took the Huawei software written test, and after I got the questions, I also tried to solve them.
+I found the second question to be very clever, so I decided to write a blog post to record it.

 Please help Xiao Wang calculate how many ways there are to select a multiple of K goods for transportation.